asyrjasalo/dockoon/bicep/README.md

-# Running on Azure Container Instances behind API Management Service
+# Running on Azure Container Instances behind API Management

 The instructions will create the following in your Azure subscription: